cosmos72/gomacro/README.md

     Collected declarations and statements can be also written to standard output or to a file with the REPL command :write

+* an interactive tool to make science simpler and more fun.
+  If you use compiled Go with scientific libraries (physics, bioinformatics, statistics...) you can import the same libraries from gomacro REPL (requires Go 1.8+ and Linux), call them interactively, inspect the results, feed them to other functions/libraries, all in a single session.
+  The imported libraries will be **compiled**, not interpreted, so they will be as fast as in compiled Go.

 * a library that adds Eval() and scripting capabilities to your Go programs - provided you comply with its GPL license